ManhaNet/ManhaNet/README.md

 📍 Bogura, Bangladesh

-🌎 Open to relocation and visa-sponsored opportunities worldwide.
+🌎 Open to global relocation and visa-sponsored employment opportunities.

 ---